digingbil/com_nxpeasycart/README.md

 -   Install/uninstall SQL covering the core NXP data model (`#__nxp_easycart_*` tables).
 -   Service provider bootstrap for Joomla's dependency injection container (no legacy `com_nxpeasycart.php` entry file).
 -   Cart and order services wired through the DI container, enforcing single-currency rules via the configuration helper and hydrating JSON billing/shipping payloads.
+-   Orders workspace in the admin SPA for filtering, viewing, and transitioning order state against the JSON API.
 -   JSON product API endpoints with ACL + CSRF enforcement powering the admin SPA.
 -   Orders JSON API backed by `OrderService` for listing, creation, and state transitions with totals + line items.
--   Vue-based admin panel for catalogue management (products, variants, categories, images) plus storefront templates ready for Vue “islands”; the site dispatcher currently renders a storefront placeholder pending catalogue wiring.
+-   Vue-based admin panel for catalogue management (products, variants, categories, images) plus storefront templates ready for Vue “islands”; the site dispatcher now renders live product detail pages with SEO metadata and JSON-LD.
+-   JSON controllers share a base responder that streams the encoded payload to the client, ensuring admin API requests always return proper JSON bodies.
+-   Admin orders fallback preloads data for the Vue SPA and orders API endpoints are emitted with absolute administrator URLs to prevent accidental front-end routing.
+-   Storefront view now gracefully renders the onboarding placeholder when no product slug is supplied instead of throwing a 404, keeping the landing experience clean during early development.

 ### Currency decision (MVP)